Our Official Doggie Policy

 As we hope you can appreciate, we need our home and property to be safe and clean while you're here and also for the renters that follow.
 And generally speaking, we need for our home and neighborhood to not be adversely disrupted via excessive barking or any dog behavior that can negatively impact others.

-Common sense, but important
+Common sense, and important

 Behavior — Your dog must be well behaved, which includes being house trained, be friendly with people and other animals it may come across, have no history of biting, or overt aggressiveness.